-Cloud ear—it is kind of a rather exotic sounding name for a type of fungus.
-Cloud ear has been featured in Asian cooking since the sixth century, and the Chinese name for cloud ear is mo-er, or "little ear," which makes sense since it does vaguely resemble a human ear when fresh.
-Cloud ear grows in mountainous areas of India and China on the dead, rotting branches of broad-leaved trees such as the mango and kapok and goes by several names, including black Chinese mushroom, black fungus, wood ear fungus, and tree ear fungus, to name a few.
+Cloud ear fungus has been featured in Asian cooking since the 6th century.
+The Chinese name for cloud ear is mo-er, or "little ear," which is fitting since it vaguely resembles a human ear when fresh.
+Cloud ear grows in mountainous areas of India and China on the dead, rotting branches of broad-leaved trees such as the mango tree.

+This mushroom goes by several names, including black Chinese mushroom, black fungus, and tree ear fungus, to name a few.
 In Chinese cooking, it is also sometimes referred to as black treasure.
 It is sold fresh and (more often) dried, and is added to stir-fries and soups.
 Cloud ear fungus is a bit more expensive than shiitake (black) mushrooms.

 Cloud ear is often confused with wood ear (Auricularia auricula-judae), a related fungus that also grows on trees.
 They are both dark-colored and shaped like an ear.
 Cloud ear is smaller and more tender than the wood ear mushroom, but the two types of fungi can generally be used interchangeably.

 If using dried cloud ear, the mushroom needs to soak in warm water for at least 15 minutes; it will puff up to several times its normal size.
 The fungus should then be rinsed and the stem trimmed where it was attached to the wood of the tree.
 Fresh cloud ear should be wiped clean, with the stem trimmed, before adding to recipes.